rodribro/AI-ConnectFour/README.md

-### AI Connect Four
+### <b> AI Connect Four </b>

 Connect Four game implementation that supports PvP and PvAI.

-There are be 4 available AIs to play against which were implemented using:
+There are 4 available AIs to play against which were implemented using:

 * MiniMax
 * MCTS